qw372/Diatomic-Py-SrF/README.md

 # Diatomic-Py-SrF

 Adapted for SrF molecule.
-Optimized some code.
+Optimized some codes.
 Check original repo & paper for more info.

 <!-- Best practices: